-New York - For many, especially during the time of Covid, it may come as somewhat of a surprise to think of today's Millennial generation as having a major influence on issues related to economic substance - sans a few Instagram followers, or latte price debates - but a recent international survey of this groups online habits related to art, antiques, and vintage buying trends, may finally be putting this old refrain of a lost and directionless generation to rest for good.
+New York - For many, especially during the time of Covid, it may come as somewhat of a surprise to think that today's Millennial generation could be having some kind of meaningful impact on economic issues related to the decorative arts, however, a recent international survey of this groups online habits related to antiques, art and vintage buying trends, may finally be putting this old refrain of a lost and directionless generation to rest for good.

 According to the latest analysis on the fiscal state of today's decorative arts industry ("The Market Report 2020"), released by Art Basel and UBS earlier this year found that Millennials were the most active online collectors of any demographic group, and currently make up almost half of all global collectors, according to the survey's author, Clare McAndrew.